Goronwy Owen (poet): Life

 Owen was born on New Year's Day, 1723, in the parish of Llanfair Mathafarn Eithaf in Anglesey.
 During his childhood he lived at his ancestral home, "Y Dafarn Goch".
 He was later educated at Friars School, Bangor, and Jesus College, Oxford, although he did not remain long at the college.
 He was admitted to the college as a servitor on 3 June 1742 but, whilst his name remained on the college's books until March 1748 (albeit with some omissions), he only resided in the college for about one week in the Midsummer Term of 1744 and incurred a debt of 15s 1d which was never paid.

 In January 1746 he was ordained and served for a time as curate of St Mary's Church, Llanfair Mathafarn Eithaf.
 As a young man, he left Anglesey for the last time, wandering to Denbighshire; to Oswestry where he was made a master at Oswestry School and curate of nearby Selattyn in 1746; he was master of the grammar school at Donnington and curate of nearby Uppington close to Shrewsbury from 1748 to 1753; he then moved to Walton, Liverpool and then to Northolt, Middlesex.
 In November 1757, he emigrated, together with his young family, to take a post at the College of William & Mary, at Williamsburg, in the Colony of Virginia.

 Rev. Owen began teaching about 9 April 1758 and was, in all probability, professor of Latin.
 Before the end of the first summer he had married Mrs. Clayton, sister of the college president, but she died within the year.
 He resigned from the college and on 25 August 1760 applied to become Vicar of St. Andrew's Episcopal Church, at Lawrenceville, Brunswick County, Virginia, to which he was appointed a year later and where he remained for the rest of his life.
 In 1761, he bought a tobacco and cotton plantation, and in 1763 married Joan Simmonds, his third wife.
 He died early in July 1769, and was buried on his plantation.
+Four enslaved people were listed as part of his estate.
+His gravesite is located six miles northeast of Lawrenceville on the Old Trotter Plantation.
+A monument was erected to him in 1958 by Welsh-Americans and by the Poetry Society of Virginia.